gddavis21/CarND-Term2-Controls-MPC/README.md

     - In a real-world setting I think it would be important to calibrate compute performance and adjust this parameter accordingly.
   * Because I explicitly chose the previous 2 values, the time-step duration for my algorithm is set at 0.1 seconds (2 sec / 20 steps).

+### MPC Optimizer cost function & parameter tuning:

+The MPC optimization cost function is a simple sum of weighted squares.
+  * Minimize error:
+    - Sum of weighted squared cross-track errors
+    - Sum of weighted squared orientation errors
+    - Sum of weighted squared deviations of velocity from reference velocity
+  * Smooth/penalize actuator changes:
+    - Sum of weighted squared steering angle values
+    - Sum of weighted squared throttle values
+  * Smooth/penalize rate of actuator changes:
+    - Sum of weighted squared steering changes (between consecutive time steps)
+    - Sum of weighted squared throttle changes (between consecutive time steps)

+In summary, the cost function is designed to compute small magnitude, smoothly changing actuation values that maintain small errors in position, orientation and velocity.
+Other than the weight values, this cost function is identical to what was recommended in the MPC lesson and practice assignment.

+Choosing and tuning the cost function weight parameters was a critical aspect of achieving good algorithm performance for this project.
+  * I found it was effective to use the same weight for cross-track and orientation error terms, and set the velocity term weight to half the cross-track weight.
+    - This does seem to keep vehicle velocity well below reference velocity--it tops out around 75% of reference.
+    - I believe with further tuning of weights we could increase the velocity term weight and maintain control.
+I just ran out of time for the project and left this at a reasonably functional value.
+  * Weights for throttle values and rate of throttle changes are both set to around 15-20x the cross-track weight.
+This setting was effective at every velocity I tested.
+  * Algorithm performance is highly sensitive to the steering value and rate of steering change weights.
+    - These weights are several orders of magnitude larger than the cross-track error weight.
+    - It worked very well to always set the rate of steering change weight to exactly half the steering value weight.
+    - Good values for these 2 weight parameters seem to be highly dependent on the vehicle velocity.
+I found that they need to be scaled up (non-linearly) with increased velocity.
+    - I wanted my algorithm to be robust to different reference velocities.
+My solution is as follows:
+      + I trial & error tuned the steering value weight while driving at 4 different example speeds (30, 45, 60, 75 MPH).
+      + In the final algorithm I fit a polynomial model to these (speed, weight) samples.
+      + The MPC optimizer uses this model to re-compute a steering value weight on every iteration, given the current vehicle velocity.
+      + The rate of steering change weight is always half the computed steering value weight.

-Accounting for actuator latency:
+### Accounting for actuator latency:

-  * The project requires simulating actuator latency by delaying for 100ms before sending the computed actuator values back to the simulator.
+The project requires simulating actuator latency by delaying for 100ms before sending the computed actuator values back to the simulator.

-  * My implementation compensates for latency by modeling the change in vehicle state over the latency time before solving the MPC optimization.
+My implementation compensates for latency by modeling the change in vehicle state over the latency time before solving the MPC optimization.
   - Start with current vehicle state and actuator values reported by the simulator (call this time t0).
   - Compute vehicle state at time t = t0 + latency (using the kinematic model update equations).
   - Use this latency compensated vehicle state as the initial input state to the MPC optimization.

-  * My reasoning for this technique is as follows:
+My reasoning for this technique is as follows:
   - Due to latency, the simulator will be delayed in applying the actuator changes computed by MPC.
   - The algorithm can model this latency by solving the MPC problem over a future time window.
 The time window we want to solve for is offset into the future by the latency time.
-    - Thus we need to "seed" the solver with the (approximate) vehicle state at time now + latency.
+  - Thus we need to "seed" the solver with the (approximate) vehicle state at time t = now + latency.

-MPC optimization cost function:
+### Other observations/reflections:

+My main reservation with the techniques used in this project are around the use of simple cubic polynomials to model the reference trajectories.
+  * The explicit y=f(x) polynomial approximation is adequate as long as the trajectory remains relatively parallel to the vehicle orientation.
+  * However, problems occur if/when the trajectory diverges from vehicle orientation.
+This happens when either the trajectory has a sharp turn, or the vehicle (wrongly) veers away from reference trajectory.
+In these cases the "slope" of the cubic polynomial becomes steep, leading to numerical instability in the explicit y=f(x) function.
+  * A much better solution for the trajectory would be to compute a parametric curve (B-spline, Bezier spline, etc.) or non-parametric curve (smoothing spline, thin-plate spline).
+These are designed to model 2D curves without the difficulties of using explicit functions.
+Of course, they're also more complex mathematically and were definitely out-of-scope for completing this project on time.

+Overall, I was very impressed with the effectiveness of the MPC approach compared with the PID controller approach we implemented for the previous project.
+I was able to safely "drive" my vehicle at 3x the speed with much less time spent tuning the controller.

 ## Dependencies